-CMS is the federal agency that regulates the Medicare program, including Medicare Part C and D, markets you may be assisting beneficiaries with coverage recommendations.
+CMS, the federal agency that regulates the Medicare program, also regulates the Medicare’s Part C and D products you may be recommending to beneficiaries.
 NAHU will post compliance issues or other information you need to know as a Medicare specialists serving Medicare beneficiaries.
 If there is an issue or concern, you can contact us here.

 CMS expanded the list of telehealth services that Medicare Fee-For-Service will pay for during COVID-19.
 The agency is also providing additional support to state Medicaid and Children’s Health Insurance Program (CHIP) agencies in their efforts to expand access to telehealth.

 History of Observation Status and Current Developments, Including Suspension of 3-Day Rule Due to COVID-19

 A recent news article on the JAMA Health Forum explored the recent history of and recent policy changes in hospital observation care payment policy and the 3-day rule brought about by the COVID-19 pandemic.

 CMS Increases Medicare Payment for High-Production Coronavirus Lab Tests